 The town of Punta Gorda thus plunged into darkness.
 In the night, only a few buildings equipped with generators remained illuminated, the only sounds around being the roar of the wind and the pouring rain.
 In Naples, in southwest Florida, images from the MSNBC channel showed completely flooded streets and cars floating in the current.

 The weather phenomenon should then move inland during the day, and emerge over the western Atlantic by Thursday evening, according to the NHC.
-Hurricane Ian is expected to weaken as it passes inland, but could still cause significant damage as it reaches eastern Florida, he said.
+Hurricane Ian is expected to weaken as it passes inland, but might still cause significant damage as it reaches eastern Florida, he said.

 Gov. Ron DeSantis said Wednesday night that it would likely be “one of the five strongest hurricanes to ever hit Florida“.
 Fema (the federal disaster relief agency) director, Deanne Criswell, said Ian will continue to be a storm.”very dangerous” pour “the coming days“.